kstockw/website/content/publication/NEURON2016/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Comparison of non-live psychoeducation instructional methodology"
+title: "Target actions of an a2-noradrenergic receptor agonist and antagonist in modulating L-DOPA-induced dyskinesia in a Parkinsonian model"
-authors: [L. McArdell, S. Hemnani, K.M.
-Stockwell and J. Gillis-Mattson]
+authors: [M. Piazza, K. Cash, S. Chen, K.M.
+Stockwell, A. Halat, A. Vincent, S. Meadows, and C. Kiessling]
-date: 2018-03-03T00:00:00Z
+date: 2016-02-03T00:00:00Z
 doi: ""

 # Schedule page publish date (NOT publication's date).